 As suggested in the section on HRT, some breast cancers are aggravated by oestrogen, meaning that women suffering from these cancers cannot usually take HRT.
 What we do not yet know for certain is whether plant oestrogens are also a risk factor in this way.
 Some studies have suggested that they are; others have suggested they may actually have a beneficial effect on women with breast cancer.
-It depends on the type of cancer (women with HER-2-positive tumors, nothing to do with oestrogen, are advised to avoid phytoestrogens) as well as the type of phytoestrogen (concentrated extracts are associated with more risk than those consumed in their natural form within certain foods).
+It depends on the type of cancer (women with HER-2-positive tumors, nothing to do with oestrogen, are advised to avoid phytoestrogens) as well as the type of phytoestrogen (concentrated extracts are associated with more risk than those consumed in their natural form

+"Some breast cancers are aggravated by oestrogen, meaning that women suffering from these cancers cannot usually take HRT" within certain foods).
 Some data suggests that pre-menopausal women at high risk for breast cancer should be more cautious.
 The greatest benefits appear to be in women who have been consuming higher levels as a part of their diet from an early age.